stateright/stateright/README.md

-Correctly implementing distributed algorithms such as the [Paxos](https://en.wikipedia.org/wiki/Paxos_%28computer_science%29) and [Raft](https://en.wikipedia.org/wiki/Raft_%28computer_science%29) consensus protocols is notoriously difficult due inherent nondetermism such as message reordering by network devices.
+Correctly implementing distributed algorithms such as the [Paxos](https://en.wikipedia.org/wiki/Paxos_%28computer_science%29) and [Raft](https://en.wikipedia.org/wiki/Raft_%28computer_science%29) consensus protocols is notoriously difficult due to inherent nondetermism such as message reordering by network devices.
 Stateright is a [Rust](https://www.rust-lang.org/) actor library that aims to solve this problem by providing an embedded [model